1Which of the following categories of SQL commands is used to define the database schema and structure?

 Correct Answer: DDL (Data Definition Language)

-Explanation:DDL (Data Definition Language) includes commands like CREATE, ALTER, DROP, and TRUNCATE which deal with the schema and structure of the database.
+Explanation:DDL (Data Definition Language) includes commands like CREATE, ALTER, and DROP that are used to define and modify the structure (schema) of the database.

 Incorrect!
 Try again.